-If you want to gain leveraged exposure to a number of financial instruments, CFD trading could be a good option.
+If you want to gain leveraged exposure to many financial instruments, CFD trading could be a good option.

-Unlike trading in the actual stock, bond, commodity or currency, CFD’s allow traders and investors to gain highly leveraged exposure to some of the largest markets on earth, without a lot of collateral.
+Unlike trading in stocks, bonds, commodities or currencies, CFDs allow traders to gain highly leveraged exposure to some of the largest markets on earth, without a large account balance.

 The acronym CFD stands for ‘Contract For Difference’, which means that buyers (or sellers) will be paid based on the price movement by their counterparty.
-Unlike trading in traditional financial instruments, CFD’s are a contract between two parties, and there is absolutely no ownership implied or realized by the transaction.
+Unlike trading in traditional financial instruments, CFD’s are a contract between two parties, and there is no ownership implied or realised by the transaction.

-CFD’s are almost exclusively designed for short-term speculation, or for short-term hedging purposes.
+CFD’s are almost exclusively designed for short-term speculation or short-term hedging purposes.
 Counterparty risk is also a consideration when trading CFD’s, as a CFD is only worth as much as the entity that writes it.

 |Broker||Min.
 Deposit||Regulated by||Next Step|